TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 Get live support and seller protection.

-Get Started Send money to friends and family.
+Get Started Are you a U.S. federal employee?
+We want to help.
+Learn More Send money to friends and family.

 It's free to send money to friends and family in the U.S. when you use your bank account or PayPal balance.\*